pixiedust/pixiedust/docs/_sources/install.txt

     Step 1: PIXIEDUST_HOME: /Users/USERNAME/pixiedust
         Keep y/n [y]? y

-After you have configured PIXIEDUST_HOME you will be prompted to specify the location of your Apache Spark install.
+After you have configured PIXIEDUST_HOME you are prompted to specify the location of your Apache Spark install.
-If you do not have Apache Spark installed the installer will download it for you:
+If you do not have Apache Spark installed, the installer downloads it for you:
 ::

     Step 2: Please enter a SPARK_HOME location: /Users/USERNAME/spark
     Directory /Users/USERNAME/spark does not contain a valid SPARK install Download Spark y/n [y]? y

-If you choose to download Apache Spark the installer will prompt you for the version, download it, and configure your SPARK_HOME accordingly:
+If you choose to download Apache Spark, the installer prompts you for the version.
+Download it, and configure your SPARK_HOME accordingly:
 ::

     What version would you like to download?
 1.6.3, 2.0.2, 2.1.0 [2.1.0]: 2.1.0